Ecuadorian–Peruvian War: Battle of July 25

 On July 25, in the Chacras sector, strong Peruvian contingents preceded by a tank surrounded a group of 25 soldiers commanded by Ecuadorian Lieutenant César Edmundo Chiriboga González, who refused to surrender and fought to the death, along with his troops.
-In the place where he and his men died, the Peruvians put together a cross with a plaque that read:
+In the place where he and his men died, the Peruvians put together a cross with a plaque that read, "Lieutenant César E. Chiriboga González and 25 soldiers, fallen on July 25, 1941, in the line of duty."

 The cross was found in the aftermath of the war, after Peruvian troops had retreated from southern Ecuador.
-Due to his actions during the battle, Chiriboga was posthumously promoted to captain and declared a national hero of Ecuador.
+Due to his actions, Chiriboga was posthumously promoted to captain and declared a national hero of Ecuador.

-Yaupi–Santiago Offensive
+Yaupi–Santiago offensive

-Despite the agreed ceasefire, there were armed clashes in the Amazon area, with the Peruvian troops of the Jungle Division starting, between August 1 and 2, 1941, an offensive against the Ecuadorian garrisons located on the Yaupi and Santiago rivers.
+Despite the agreed ceasefire, there were armed clashes in the Amazon area, with the Peruvian troops of the Jungle Division launching, between August 1 and 2, 1941, an offensive against the Ecuadorian garrisons located on the Yaupi and Santiago rivers.

 Battle of Yaupi River

 According to Second Lieutenant Hugo Ortiz Garcés, who would be killed the next day, the Ecuadorian Yaupi outpost and its Gazipum garrison was attacked from July 31 to August 1, 1941, by no less than 100 soldiers from the Peruvian Army, armed with eight machine guns.